 In the past, you might get soft bounced if you try to email someone with a full inbox.
 These days, most email service providers offer much larger inboxes, so this is rarely the reason for a soft bounce.

 Most soft bounces today occur when there is a sudden increase in email sending volume.
 If you typically send 500,000 emails per day, then one day suddenly send 700,000, those extra 200,000 emails might be soft bounced.
 ISPs like consistency, and don’t like sudden changes.

 Step Four: Your Delivered Email Makes It to the Inbox… Or It Doesn’t

-From the emails that are delivered, many will end up in the inbox.
-The ones that don’t either go to a spam folder, are blocked by the receiver or hit a spam trap.
+From the emails that are delivered, many will end up in your subscribers' inbox.
+The ones that don’t either go to a spam folder, are blocked by the receiver, or hit a spam trap.